 If you’re having trouble decoding your caravan’s VIN yourself, just type it into this online decoder tool to find out more about it.

 As the mandatory VINs were only introduced in 1992, those caravans manufactured earlier will not display the standard 17 digit code.
 If you are thinking about buying an older caravan, or need to find the VIN to sell yours on, contact the manufacturer or owners club for information on where to find it and how to read.
 Common places for the VIN include a metal plate on the A-frame, inside the caravan by the door or on the windows.
 Any obvious number or letter coding will probably be the old-style VIN.

-With three different caravan insurance policies we will have an insurance policy that covers your needs.
+With several different caravan insurance policies we will have an insurance policy that covers your needs.
 Why pay any more than you have to for first class cover.
 Call us on 01480 402460 for a quote.